alinebicudo/vh7shifts/README.md

 - Access via browser: localhost/7shifts

 ##### Note:
-This project only covers the instanciation of the classes that will receive the JSON data, and process it to a simple calculation of the total hours worked by a single employee defined for tests only.
+This project only covers the instantiation of the classes that will receive the JSON data, and process it to a simple calculation of the total hours worked by a single employee defined for tests only.